geoclaudsch/DigiTech25/README.md

 # DigiTech24

-:pushpin: In this repository you will find some additional materials (e.g. slides, excersises) for a course on "Digital Technology and Computer Architecture (DTCA)".
-The pdf's are password-protected.
+:pushpin: This repository offers additional materials, such as slides and exercises, for the course "Digital Technology and Computer Architecture (DTCA)."
+Please note that the PDFs are password-protected.

-Claudia Schütze, April 2024
+Claudia Schütze, August 2024